eoxhub-workspaces/documentation/tutorials/publishing-workflow-tutorial.md

 - **Wrong colors displayed** → Check style file URL, alpha values, and cache refresh.
 - **Preview image not visible** → Ensure correct full URL, not a relative path.
 - **Legend missing** → Make sure one of the 3 options described is used.
+- **For any workspace external sources** → Externally hosted resources often cannot be directly integrated into another web client unless the server hosting the resource sets the proper cross-origin (CORS) headers in its responses.
+You can verify this using online tools such as https://cors-test.codehappy.dev/ (not affiliated with this service—use at your own discretion).

 ---